-On March 24, 2010, the State of Illinois enacted Public Act 96-0889 ("PA 96-889").
-PA 96-889 provided for significant reforms to the Retirement Systems, most notably by establishing a "two-tier" pension system expected to reduce pension payments for employees who become members of the Retirement Systems after January 1, 2011 ("Tier Two Employees"), as compared to those provided to State employees who commenced employment prior to January 1, 2011 ("Tier One Employees").
+Public Act 96-0889 ("PA 96-889"), enacted into law on April 14, 2010, provided for significant reforms to the Retirement Systems, most notably by establishing a "two-tier" pension system expected to reduce pension payments for employees who become members of the Retirement Systems on or after January 1, 2011 ("Tier 2 Employees"), as compared to those provided to State employees who commenced employment prior to January 1, 2011 ("Tier One Employees").
 PA 96-889 did not impact persons that first became members or participants prior to its effective date of January 1, 2011.
-An additional tier of employees, hereinafter defined as Tier Three Employees, was created by Public Act 100-23.
+An additional tier of employees, hereinafter defined as Tier 3 Employees, was created by Public Act 100-23.
 See "-2017 LEGISLATION MODIFYING PENSION STRUCTURE" herein.